batect/batect/docs/ConfigFile.md

   The `TERM` environment variable, if set on the host, is always automatically passed through to the container.

   Proxy-related environment variables, if set on the host, are passed through to the container at build and run time, but are not used for image pulls.
+  If a proxy-related environment variable is defined on the container's configuration, it takes precedence over the host-provided value.
   See [this page](Proxies.md) for more information on using Docker with proxies and how batect handles proxies.

 * `working_directory` Working directory to start the container in.
 If not provided, the default working directory for the image will be used.